Interview with Dove Cresswell

 What got you interested in dog training?

 Dove: As a young teen I took some obedience classes with my lab pup, which sparked my interest and after that spent hours in my back yard setting up obstacle courses for my lab to run through and taught him many tricks.

 I also volunteered at the SPCA and accumulated an odd assortment of pets including iguanas and crows.
 At age 16, I began seriously volunteering at an animal hospital every week and by age 17 was a paid staff member there.

 Then I pursued my BA, Science-Biology at university and somehow found myself working in film.
 By chance I was working on an animal docudrama, Cougar Crossings, and proved that I was knowledgeable and capable of handling the juvenile cougars and other animals.

 Working with cougars is such a wild way to begin a career!
-When it came to dog training, did you learn one particular method?
+With dog training, do you prefer one particular method or many?

 Dove: I have had the great fortune to have studied dog training under several of the top trainers.
 As a result I have learned that there is certainly not just one way to train anything.
 Every dog, and every dog owner is different and some methods work better than others for certain dogs and owners.

 In the training modules I often give a couple of options for training one action.
 It's best to try them all and find out what your dog responds best to and what feels most natural and comfortable for you.
 Having the opportunity to learn dog training from several different sources has also added a flexibility and creativity in my training.
 I have been asked to train some unusual animals and have dogs do some unusual things for film and television.